 Whether you’re seeking peace and solitude or simply some extra space (for multi-generational family gatherings, small children, or the maintenance of your own morning regimen), our favorite hotels with standalone accommodations, from private cottages and bungalows to multi-level villas, offer five-star amenities with an extra dose of privacy, and the comforts of your own home—plus, access to wellness experiences, incredible culinary programs and outdoor activities.
 Here, we share some of our favorite hotels around the U.S. that offer standalone, private accommodations, for a late summer or early fall getaway—on your terms.

-Contact your Indagare Trip Designer or Indagare, if you are not yet a member, to discuss travel ideas ideas for 2022 and beyond.
+Contact your Trip Designer or Indagare, if you are not yet a member, to plan a trip to one of our favorite U.S. hotels with private cottages.
 Our team can match you with the destinations, accommodations and activities that are right for you.